Doctor of Philosophy in the Field of Pharmacology and Physiology

 The requirements for the Doctor of Philosophy program.

 72 credits, including required core and elective courses.
 Successful completion of a grant-style qualifier examination is required for advancement to candidacy.
+In addition, students perform full-time research in faculty laboratories for the duration of their program.
+In GW laboratories, they are hired as paid research assistants/associates in the third year and beyond of the program.

 Students are advised to complete up to 48 credits comprising required interdisciplinary core courses, required pharmacology and physiology core courses, electives, and advanced readings and research in the first two years of PhD study.
 Upon successful completion of a grant-style qualifier, students register for up to 24 credits in dissertation research through completion and successful oral defense of a written dissertation.